samuelhbne/server-xray/README.md

 ### NOTE 1

-- Please replace the port 443 (-p 443:2443) with the port number you choose for incoming connection.
+- Please replace the port 443 with the port number you choose for incoming connection.
 - Port 80 export (-p 80:80) is necessary for Letsencrypt cert requesting, so don't miss it.
 - Please replace "myid" with an id string or a standard UUID ("MyMobile", "b77af52c-2a93-4b3e-8538-f9f91114ba00" etc.) you set for client auth.
 - Please replace "mydomain.duckdns.org" with the domain-name of yours.